-Let’s make this keto broccoli salad
+How to make this keto broccoli salad with Greek yogurt

 The key to the amazing taste of this salad is the combination of bacon and broccoli.
 This gives it a richness that a normal broccoli salad just doesn’t have and is a powerhouse of taste and textures.